Jean Moulin University Lyon 3: Faculty of Philosophy

 The Faculty of Philosophy offers specialist courses in Ethics, Health philosophy, History of philosophy, Culture & health, Aesthetics, Logic, Political and legal philosophy.
 The professorial staff of the Faculty of Philosophy of Lyon 3 included Régis Debray and includes Mauro Carbone, Jean-Jacques Wunenburger, Jean-Claude Beaune, Jean-Pierre Ginisti, François Guéry, Bruno Pinchard, Bimbenet Etienne, Jean-Joël Duhot.
 In 2021, it had over 850 students, including 60 doctoral students.

-Faculty of Letters and Civilisations
+Faculty of Humanities, Letters and Societies

-The Faculty of Letters and Civilisations complements and collaborates with the University Lyon 2 and the ENS de Lyon.
+The Faculty of Humanities, Letters and Societies (formerly faculty of Letters and Civilisations) complements and collaborates with the University Lyon 2 and the ENS de Lyon.
 The faculty is organised into five departments: Ancient Languages and Literatures, Modern Literature, History, Geography-Planning, and Information-Communication.
 In 2021/22, there was almost 100 faculty and over 2,700 students registered.

 Faculty of Languages

 The Faculty of Languages provides instruction in two broad areas: Applied Foreign Languages (LEA) and Languages, Letters and Foreign and Regional Civilisations (LLCER).
-The foreign languages taught include German, English, Arabic, Chinese, Russian, Polish, Portuguese, Greek, Hebrew, Italian, Japanese, Korean, Sanskrit and Hindi.
+The foreign languages taught include German, English, Spanish, Arabic, Chinese, Russian, Polish, Portuguese, Greek, Hebrew, Italian, Japanese, Korean, Sanskrit and Hindi.
 In 2024, there were approximately 5,000 students registered in the Faculty of Languages.